 School Weather Closings, Delays, and Early Dismissals

-When inclement weather has the potential of impacting the safety of students and staff, the school district will rely upon many professional resources to guide the decision to close, delay or dismiss school.
-An automated announcement will be sent to families and staff and will be posted on the district website, television stations WCCO, KSTP, KARE and KMSP (Fox 9), and radio stations WCCO AM 830, KRWC AM 1360 (Buffalo).
-Announcements will be made when school is closed or delayed, NOT to confirm that school is on time.
+When inclement weather has the potential of impacting the safety of students and staff, the school district will rely upon many professional resources to guide the decision to close, delay, or dismiss school.
+An automated announcement will be sent to families and staff and will be posted on the district website, WCCO, KSTP, KARE, and KMSP (Fox 9).
+Announcements will be made when school is closed or delayed and not to confirm that school is on time.

 Procedures for Determining Closings and School Delays

-While school closings and delays may cause hardships for parents/guardians, a decision will always be based solely upon safety.
-In addition, a decision will not always be the same as the decisions of neighboring school districts because weather patterns, geographic characteristics and road conditions may be different.
-Whenever possible, the district will decide to close or delay school prior to 6:00 a.m.
+While school closings and delays can cause hardships for parents/guardians, a decision will always be based solely upon the safety of students and staff.
+In addition, a decision will not always be the same as decisions of neighboring school districts because weather patterns, geographic characteristics, and road conditions may be different.
+Whenever possible, the district will decide to close or delay school prior to 5:30 a.m.
 A decision to delay school two hours may be made in order to allow additional time to monitor weather, permit road crews to plow and treat roads, or allow for weather conditions to improve.
 A final decision to close school will be made by 8:00 a.m. if the start of school was initially delayed two hours.

-If because of unexpected changes in weather conditions, a decision is made to close schools after buses have begun routes, buses will be directed to complete the route and bring students to the school for further instructions.
+If because of unexpected changes in weather conditions, a decision is made to close school after buses have begun routes, buses will be directed to complete the route and bring students to the school for further instruction.
 Students will be kept at the school until parents/guardians can make arrangements to pick them up.

-Occasionally, the District may issue an announcement that for safety reasons rural school buses are running on plowed roads only.
-This announcement will be made by an automated announcement and on the district website.
-This announcement will be made because city streets are plowed and safe; however rural roads are not plowed or are blowing shut.
-Families who live on rural roads may: 1) Keep their student home for safety reasons and call their school to report the absence, which is excused or 2) transport students to and from school themselves.
-All other students would be expected to attend school.
-This approach will provide an opportunity for education to continue for most students and at the same time maintain safe school bus travel.
+Occasionally, the district may issue an announcement that, for safety reasons, rural school buses are running on plowed roads only.
+This announcement will be made by automated announcement and on the district website.
+This announcement will be made because city streets are plowed and safe; however, rural roads are not plowed or are blown shut.
+Families who live on rural roads may: 1) keep their student home for safety reasons and call their school to report the absence, which is excused, or 2) transport students to and from school themselves.
+All other students are expected to attend school.
+This approach will provide an opportunity for learning to continue for most students and at the same time maintain safe school bus travel.

-All activities and practices are canceled when school is closed or dismissed early.
+All activities and practices are generally canceled when school is closed or dismissed early.

 Cold Weather Guidelines

 The district uses the National Weather Service Wind Chill Chart to decide to delay or close school.
-The school will delay or close school if frostbite times are in the range of 10 minutes as measured by the chart – wind chills of approximately -40 degrees or colder.
-Road conditions may also be a factor.
+The school will delay or close school if frostbite times are in the range of 10 minutes or less as measured by the chart.

-- An automated announcement by voice, email and text will be sent to families and staff
+Automated announcements by voice and email will be sent to families and staff.

-If school closed early, all Kids Play children that are scheduled to attend on that day for the 2:00-6:00 PM program will be sent to their scheduled site.
-Kids Play/Just 4 Kids will remain open until 4:00 PM.
-The programs reserve the right to close earlier if the weather is severe.
+If school closes early, all Kids Play children that are scheduled to attend on that day for the 2:00-6:00 p.m. program will be sent to their scheduled site.
+Kids Play/Just 4 Kids will remain open until 4:00 p.m.
+The programs reserve the right to close earlier if weather is severe.